-Eve Sandberg Gives Talks, Participates on PanelApril 16, 2015
+Eve Sandberg Gives Talk, Participates on Panel

-Eve Sandberg, chair of the politics department, has given two talks and participated as a panelist in 2015 while on sabbatical.
+Eve Sandberg, chair of the politics department, gave a talk and participated as a panelist at the World Bank in 2015 while on sabbatical.

 Sandberg also participated as a panelist at the World Bank on Thursday, April 9, offering a gender perspective on issues of women and development and the use of IT for women's collective action in late industrializing countries.